glpi-project/plugins/frontend/app/docs/oauth2.md

 This endpoint's data source yields a JSON Array containing a list of JSON serialized objects.
 Each of these objects describes a single Plugin.
-This endpoint returns a top 10 of all the plugins that were the most significantly downloaded.
+This endpoint returns plugins that were the most significantly downloaded.
 There is a output difference between this endpoint and the "Plugin list" one, This endpoint gives only summaries of each plugin, containing id, name, key, total number of downloads, number of votes, and current average note.